 Max is a Teacup Poodle who was the biggest of his litter.
-He actually weighs closer to the Toy Poodle size but is still very small, and just loves a good romp outside.
+He actually weighs closer to the Toy Poodle size but is still very small, and just loves a good romp outside like many toy poodles.

 These little dogs come with a big price tag.

-If you’re searching for a toy poodle, get ready to pay some big bucks for the little guy or girl.
+If you’re searching for a teacup poodle, get ready to pay some big bucks for the little guy or girl.
 Breeders charge anywhere from $1,000-$2,500 for these puppies.

 They are not a formally recognized breed by the AKC.

 The Standard, Miniature, and Toy Poodles are all official breeds recognized by the AKC.
 The Teacup Poodle is not.
 However, as we already noted, there are unofficial standards that poodle breeders use to classify Teacups.
-In reality, they are considered to be the tiniest version of a Toy.
+In reality, they are similar to the toy poodle and considered to be the tiniest version of a Toy Poodle.

 Get ready to groom.